RestoreVAR: Visual Autoregressive Generation for All-in-One Image Restoration: Experiments

 \subsection{Comparisons}

-We compare RestoreVAR with recent state-of-the-art generative and non-generative methods for AiOR.
-For non-generative approaches, we include PromptIR~\cite{promptir}, InstructIR~\cite{instructir}, AWRaCLe~\cite{awracle} and DCPT~\cite{dcpt}.
-Among generative methods, we compare with the latent diffusion model (LDM) based approaches Diff-Plugin~\cite{diffplugin}, AutoDIR~\cite{autodir} and PixWizard~\cite{pixwizard}.
-To ensure a fair comparison, we retrained PromptIR and AWRaCLe, as their official checkpoints were not trained for all our AiOR tasks.
+We compare RestoreVAR with state-of-the-art generative and non-generative methods for AiOR.
+For non-generative approaches, we include PromptIR~\citep{promptir}, InstructIR~\citep{instructir}, AWRaCLe~\citep{awracle}, DCPT~\citep{dcpt} and DFPIR~\citep{dfpir}.
+Among generative methods, we compare with the LDM-based approaches Diff-Plugin~\citep{diffplugin}, AutoDIR~\citep{autodir} and PixWizard~\citep{pixwizard}.
+To ensure a fair comparison, we retrained PromptIR and AWRaCLe, as their official checkpoints were not trained for most of our AiOR tasks.
 All other methods were evaluated using their publicly released checkpoints.
-We were unable to re-train InstructIR and DCPT as they have not released their training codes.
 For AutoDIR, we report results without the structure correction module, as this module functions as an independent, non-generative restoration network (more details in supplementary).
 The results reported for PixWizard were obtained using its publicly released checkpoint.
 We do not compare with task-specific restoration models, as RestoreVAR is proposed for the AiOR setting.